Lexicographic code

-Vladimir Levenshtein and by John Horton Conway and Neil Sloane.
+Vladimir Levenshtein and by John Horton Conway and Neil Sloane in 1960 and 1986, respectively.
 The binary lexicographic codes are linear codes, and include the Hamming codes and the binary Golay codes.

 Construction

 A lexicode of length n and minimum distance d over a finite field is generated by starting with the all-zero vector and iteratively adding the next vector (in lexicographic order) of minimum Hamming distance d from the vectors added so far.
 As an example, the length-3 lexicode of minimum distance 2 would consist of the vectors marked by an "X" in the following example: